aestheticbookshelf/oauth/ReadMe.md

 ### User

-If you execute the above code in your `express` server, then after visiting the `authURL` on your server ( which takes you to the oauth server of the third party ) and approving the `oauth` form, all your `express` requests will have a lichess user that you can access with `req.user` ( or null if not authorized ).
+If you execute the above code in your `express` server, then after visiting the `authURL` on your server ( which takes you to the `oauth` server of the third party ) and approving the `oauth` form, all your `express` requests will have a lichess user that you can access with `req.user` ( or null if not authorized ).
 The `access token` is available as `req.user.accessToken`.

 ### Scope

 You can pass an optional `scope` string, which should hold a space separated list of the scopes you request.

+### Persistance

+For making your login persistent you can pass an optional `firestore` instance to `initOauth`.
+If `null` is passed, an in memory store will be used.

 ### Registering app